top of page

 Eating Speed

 One significant factor that affects your perception of fullness is the speed at which you eat.
 When you consume food rapidly, your body may not have enough time to signal that it's satisfied.
 Instead, you might end up overeating because your brain hasn't received the message that you've had enough.
+Think of your brain and gut connection like AOL dial-up, it might take a little bit of time for the two to get online.

 • Slow Down: Make a conscious effort to eat more slowly.
 Put your utensils down between bites, take sips of water, and savor the flavors and textures of your food.